anywhichway/proxy-observe/README.md

 There is a slightly more complete EcmaScript implementation available at https://github.com/MaxArt2501/object-observe.
 This is probably the most popular Object.observe polyfill available at the moment.
 However, it has well documented and acknowledged shortcomings.
 It is based on polling which means some events get delivered out of order or even missed.
 It's author provides a reasonable rationale for not using Proxies to implement Object.observe.

 The above being said, we had an application that could not afford to miss events or have them out of order and we also wanted something lighter and potentially faster.
 Hence, we built a Proxy based polyfill.
-Although it is not yet as broadly used and others have not yet had the time to provide feedback; as far as we know the sole shortcomings of our implementation are:
+As far as we know the sole shortcomings of our implementation are:

 1) There are some less used functions not yet implemented, e.g. deliverChangeRecords.

-2) We have not yet developed a set of comprehensive unit tests.

-3) The variables pointing to objects that are being observed must be re-assigned to point to a proxy returned by the call to Object.observe, e.g.
+2) The variables pointing to objects that are being observed must be re-assigned to point to a proxy returned by the call to Object.observe, e.g.

 var object = { foo: null };
 object = Object.observe(object,function(changeset) { console.log(changeset));